-When it comes to technical projects revolving around DX, there can be a lot to unpack.
+There can be a lot to unpack when it comes to technical projects revolving around DX.
 To help simplify things, I broke this article into 3 different posts.
 This article aims to define digital transformation and its basic components.
 Then, Part 2 = Digital Business Transformation Benefits and Challenges, and Part 3 = The Key Components of Successful Digital Transformation Projects.

 So, what IS digital transformation?